nihalpasham/rustBoot-book/src/architecture.md

 - At this stage, control has been handed over to firmware (or linux).
 - rustBoot `does not` have a networking stack.
 The job of downloading and installing an update is offloaded to firmware or linux ([`drastically reducing the TCB`](index.md#trusted-computing-base))
-- Firmware can trigger and confirm updates by setting the state of the `update or boot` partition via a rustBoot api.
+- Firmware can trigger and confirm updates by setting the state of the `update` partition via a rustBoot api.
 This removes the need for a filesystem ([`again smaller TCB`](index.md#trusted-computing-base)).
   - However, not all systems can boot without a file-system.
-  - If you need one, rustBoot offers a FAT16 or 32 implementation, written in safe rust.
+  - If you need one, rustBoot offers a FAT 16/32 implementation, written in safe rust.
 - Once an update is triggered, the device is reset (i.e. restarted). rustBoot takes over and attempts to verify the update.
 If everything checks out, it boots the updated firmware.